usinesoft/Cachalot/README.md

 # Cachalot

+## What is new in this version

+It improves the full-text search: faster and more pertinent.
+All the executables target the platform netcore 3.1.
+The Nugget package containing the client code is netstandard 2.1.
+It can be used both in core and classical applications.
+The admin console is now supported on Linux too.
+The Windows service was ported to netcore 3.1 (it will only run on Windows as a service).
+We added a new eviction policy (in pure cache mode): TTL (Time To Live).
+It automatically removes those that are older than a given age (specified for each type of data).
+A simple connection string can be used to connect to a cluster instead of the configuration file.

 ## What is Cachalot DB?

-A very fast, open source, NO SQL, fully transactional database for .NET applications.
-It is distributed, it scales linearly with the number of nodes.
-On a single node you can durably insert fifty thousand objects per second on a modest system.
+Cachalot DB is more than one solution.

+It is a distributed cache with unique features.
+It can do the usual things distributed caches do.
+Retrieve items by one or more unique keys and remove them according to different eviction policies.
+But it can do much more.
+Using a smart LINQ extension, you can run SQL-like queries, and they return a result set if and only if the whole subset of data is available in the cache.

+Cachalot is also a fully-featured in-memory database.
+Like REDIS but with a full query model, not only a key-values dictionary.
+And unlike REDIS, it is entirely transactional.

-A powerful LINQ provider is available.
-As well as an administration console.
+A powerful LINQ provider is available, as well as an administration console.
-It can also be used as an abvanced, transactional, distributed cache with unique features.
-Much more detail in the next sections but…
+Much more detail in the next sections, but

 ## Show me some code first